cp-algorithms/cp-algorithms/src/algebra/montgomery_multiplication.md

 Notice, for the transformation is actually such a multiplication that we want to optimize.
 So this is still an expensive operation.
-However there are tricks to speed this transformation up, and you only need to transform a number once into the space.
+However you only need to transform a number once into the space.
 As soon as you are in the Montgomery space, you can perform as many operations as you want efficiently.
 And at the end you transform the final result back.
+So as long as you are doing lots of operations, this will be no problem.

 Inside the Montgomery space you can still perform most operations as usual.
 You can add two elements $x \cdot r + y \cdot r \equiv (x + y) \cdot r \bmod n$, subtract, check for equality, and even compute the greatest common multiple of a number with $n$ (since $\gcd(n, r) = 1$).